 Diversity is important to us, and we have always had diversity within our management team and across the company.
 We believe that our management and board of directors should be diverse, including a diversity of experience, competency in relevant fields, gender, race, ethnicity and age.
-In making determinations regarding nominations of directors, our nominating and governance committee takes into account the benefits of diverse viewpoints.
-In November 2021, we were pleased to add further diversity to our board of directors with the additions of Rachel Haurwitz, Ph.D. and Meeta Gulyani.
-Our corporate governance and nominating committee will also consider these and other factors as it oversees the annual board of directors and committee evaluations.
+In making determinations regarding nominations of directors, our corporate governance and nominating committee takes into account the benefits of diverse viewpoints.
+Our corporate governance and nominating committee takes and other factors as it oversees the annual board of directors and committee evaluations.
 The table below provides certain information regarding the composition of our Board of Directors.
 Each of the categories listed in the below table has the meaning as it is used in Nasdaq Rule 5605(f).
 As shown below in the board diversity matrix, the Company is currently in compliance with the diversity requirements of Nasdaq Rule 5605(f).
 Our board of directors is also advancing our human capital management strategy to ensure more opportunities for diverse candidates, including new programs to recruit diverse candidates.
-Currently, 38% of our executive leadership team is comprised of women.
+Currently, 25% of our executive leadership team is comprised of women.

-Board Diversity Matrix (as of April 28, 2023) Total Number of Directors 9
+Board Diversity Matrix (as of April 26, 2024)

+Total Number of Directors 7

 Female Male Non-Binary Did Not Disclose Gender

 Part I: Gender Identity

-Directors 3 6 - -
+Directors 2 5 -

 Part II: Demographic Background

 African American or Black - - - -

-Alaskan Native or Native American - - - -
+Alaskan Native or Native American -

-Asian 1 1 - -
+Asian 1 1 -

-Hispanic or Latin - - - -
+Hispanic or Latin -

-Native Hawaiian or Pacific Islander - - - -
+Native Hawaiian or Pacific Islander - -

-White 2 5 - -
+White 1 4 -

-Two or More Races or Ethnicities - - - -
+Two or More Races or Ethnicities

-LGBTQ+ -
+LGBTQ+

 Did Not Disclose Demographic Background -